vuki656/hunting-app/README.md

 # How to use

+## Purpose
-The apps purpose is to help hunters keep track of the meat they caught.
+Help hunters keep track of the meat they caught.

-## Note
-The app works with any kind of QR code.

-There are 2 example QR codes in the assets/images/qrcodes folder.

 ## Process
 1. Hunt something
 2. Cut it up
 3. Put a QR Code on each piece of meat
-4. Scan the QR Code with the app and save it as a piece of meat
+4. Scan the QR Code with the app and log details of that piece in the app
 5. Done

 If after 2 months you open the freezer and want